San Diego’s First Gay Marriage!

 February 13, 2015

-Here at Escort Sweden, we love the fact that gay marriage is becoming so widely accepted around the world.
+Here at XEscorts, we love the fact that gay marriage is becoming so widely accepted around the world.
 If two people want to live their life in a specific way, and they want to show their love with that special bond, who really has the right to stop them?

 This is why we thought we would bring you the great news from San Diego, USA, where the first gay marriage has taken place.